farlepet/coapserver/README.md

     - `HEX`     - Raw data represented as hex
     - `BASE64`  - Raw data represented as base64
  - Logging to a separate file for each resource
+ - Execute external command on request data
+   - By piping request data via stdin, or passing in via environment variable
  - Templated resource configuration for creating multiple similar resources
  - Regex-based on-the-fly resource creation
  - Multi-block requests